-L to R: Matthew Attard, Caldon Mercieca, Alexandra Pace, Nicole Bearman
+L to R: Matthew Attard, Ann Laenen, Caldon Mercieca, Nicole Bearman, Alexandra Pace.

 Matthew Attard (Malta 1987) graduated in History of Art at the University of Malta in 2008.
 Between 2009 and 2013 he collaborated with international contemporary art institutions, including The Peggy Guggenheim Collection, the Venice Biennale and Galleria Michela Rizzo; experiences which also determined his artistic development.
 In 2011 he was awarded an artist residency at Forte Marghera, where he began developing his current artistic research.
 Attard has exhibited broadly in Italy, London, Beijing and Los Angeles.
 He is also co-founder of NO.ME Studio, Valletta.